mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 #Behavioral Tasks

 The week prior to testing, all animals were handled in 15 min daily sessions and given an opportunity to habituate to the clear or red apparatus for at least 15 min and acclimate to sucrose pellet rewards.
-Each experimental session was separated by a minimum of 48 hours.

 ##Spatiotemporal Attributes